Xentrk/x3mRouting/README.md

   * Route VPN Server 1, 2 or both to one of the VPN Clients.
   * Selectively route VPN Server 1, 2 or both to the same routing rules as an IPSET.

+The features of **openvpn-event** are used to create the routing rule during a VPN Client up event and remove the routing rule during a VPN Client down event.

 ### 4. getdomainnames.sh & autoscan.sh Scripts
 These two scripts can be used to analyze the domain names being used for a website or streaming service.